Say Something Anyway: Video

 The video was shot in Cuba and was directed by Andy Hylton.
 It features the girls in numerous shots around the capital, from driving the signature vehicle of the Spin The Wheel album to singing by a Cuban manor house.
-It also features three Cuban men, who the girl's meet on their way around the city.
+It also features three Cuban men, who the girls meet on their way around the city.
 Their truck has broken down, and they flag the girls down for some oil and invaluable motor expertise.
-These boys then take the girl's around the city in a tour, stopping at the end of a song to enjoy the warmth of a camp fire.
+These boys then take the girls around the city in a tour, stopping at the end of a song to enjoy the warmth of a camp fire.